uu-semp/swedish-learning-app-2025/team10/README.md

 6. **Create a Pull Request** on GitHub.

-7. **Approval required:** Follow the current git rule.
+7. **Approval required:** Follow the current Git rule.
 At least one approval from any team member is required before merging changes to the main branch.

 # Dev Tools

-The aim of this folder is to have digestible practical tools and information to speed the development process
+The aim of this folder is to provide practical tools and information to speed up the development process.

 ## GenAI

-The project have use the next AI generative tools:
+This project uses the following AI generative tools:

-* Github copilot.
+* GitHub Copilot

-## Update word list
+## Update Word List

-Note: Next commands works in Linux but not in MAC / Windows
+Note: The following commands work in Linux but not on Mac or Windows.

 ```bash
 # Disable external fetching in the vocabulary script